fetz-selby/react-auto-complete/README.md

 An auto complete component built with react and typescript.
 The component is built with the following features in mind:

-- Suggestions [ uses include method of matching ]
+- Suggestions after two characters [ uses include method of matching ]
 - Highlighting of matched text
 - Clear suggestions/listdrop on blur
 - Clear suggestions/listdrop with the escape key